 In August 2016, Atlantic Business Magazine challenged agencies within Atlantic Canada to team up with a charity to create a marketing campaign that raises awareness and gives back to the community.
 The prize, worth a minimum of $30,000, consists of six full pages in the print edition.
 Cossette and I teamed up with the Greater Moncton Homelessness Steering Committee (GMHSC), an organization that provides leadership and resources to the homeless population and people and families at-risk of becoming homeless.

-Greg Dubeau RGD
+Greg Dubeau RGD (Certified Senior Designer)

 May 11, 2016

-Areas of SpecialtyBranding, Corporate Communications, Publication
+Areas of SpecialtyBranding, Corporate Communications, Illustration

-Other CapabilitiesBook Design, Branding, Corporate Communications, Digital Marketing, Illustration, Information Design, Motion Graphics, Print Promotion, Publication, Signage/Wayfinding, Typography
+Other CapabilitiesBook Design, Branding, Corporate Communications, Digital Marketing, Illustration, Information Design, Motion Graphics, Packaging, Print Promotion, Publication, Signage/Wayfinding, Typography

 Interested in FreelanceYes